K-PaaS/cp-deployment/standalone/ha_control_plane/docs/dns-stack.md

 DNS servers to be added *after* the cluster DNS.
 Used by all ``resolvconf_mode`` modes.
 These serve as backup DNS servers in early cluster deployment when no cluster DNS is available yet.

+### dns_upstream_forward_extra_opts

+Whether or not upstream DNS servers come from `upstream_dns_servers` variable or /etc/resolv.conf, related forward block in coredns (and nodelocaldns) configuration can take options (see <https://coredns.io/plugins/forward/> for details).
+These are configurable in inventory in as a dictionary in the `dns_upstream_forward_extra_opts` variable.
+By default, no other option than the ones hardcoded (see `roles/kubernetes-apps/ansible/templates/coredns-config.yml.j2` and `roles/kubernetes-apps/ansible/templates/nodelocaldns-config.yml.j2`).

+### coredns_kubernetes_extra_opts

+Custom options to be added to the kubernetes coredns plugin.

+### coredns_kubernetes_extra_domains

+Extra domains to be forwarded to the kubernetes coredns plugin.

 ### coredns_external_zones

 Array of optional external zones to coredns forward queries to.
 It's  injected into